 Situation: On numerous occasions we’ve had to locate a client who has moved without notifying his/her attorney.

-Recommendation: Obtain the complete contact information of at least 2 relatives and 2 friends NOT living with the client.
-(Drilling deeper, obtain the DOBs of the emergency contacts.
-This may appear to be a rather aggressive suggestion but, at least 2 of these 4 contacts should be 25 – 59 years old.
-Generally, adults within this age range are employed and therefore, more easily trackable than those younger or retired.
-Obtain an email address as these are often traceable. )
+Recommendation: Obtain the complete contact information (phone, address, email) of at least 2 relatives and 2 friends NOT living with the client.
+Drilling deeper, obtain the DOBs of the emergency contacts.
+This may appear to be a rather aggressive suggestion but, at least 2 of these 4 contacts should be over 25 years old.
+Generally, adults above 25 years of age are employed and therefore, more easily trackable than those younger or retired.

 2. The witnesses.

 Situation: I’m sure you’ve all seen a PAR (Police Accident Report) w/a witness listed as “Johnny, 917-555-1234”. (or same, similarly incomplete police report).
 No address, no surname and a cell phone that may or may not be active in 2 weeks, let alone 2 years.

 Recommendation(s): 1.
 Call “Johnny” immediately.
 Obviously, the first objective is to determine his knowledge of events regarding your client’s matter.
 2. Obtain his contact information and an identifier.
 (Again we suggest DOB.
 Many people are reluctant to release their SSN.)
 3. Obtain an emergency contact for him.
 4. Check the contact info every 6 months until the case resolves.

 3. Professional photographs of the accident scene, especially if citing defect or disrepair.